Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 October 7th, 2006

-February 25, 2016 (in India) is the divine appearance day of Srila Bhakti Prajnana Kesava Gosvami Maharaja.
+[For the divine disappearance day of Srila Bhakti Prajnana Kesava Gosvami Maharaja.
 Srila Narayana Gosvami Maharaja gave this lecture on his disappearance day, the first day of Kartika, in 2006.
 Please accept this glorification of his Guru Maharaja:]

 Today is the disappearance day (tirobhava-tithi) of our Gurudeva, nitya-lila pravista Srila Bhakti Prajnana Kesava Gosvami Maharaja.